dotunolusoga/recommendr/README.md

 ```
 > ./recommendr manage
 1. Add a recommendation
+2. Edit a recommendation
+3. Delete a recommendation
-2. List all recommendations
+4. List all recommendations
-3. Exit
+5. Exit
 ```
 > 2